toby5001/ADL-Parameter-Parser/README.md

 - **menu_items** : String Tuple.
 A list of menu items for a string or int parameter.
 Same name as python arg.
 - **menu_labels** : String Tuple.
 Optional tuple of menu labels to change the option shown in the interface.
 Same name as python arg.
 - **menu_pairs** : String Dictionary.
 As an alternative to menu_items and menu_labels, a single menu_pairs dict can be specified with item:label pairs.
 - **icon_names** : String Tuple.
-Optional tple of icons corresponding to menu items.
+Optional tuple of icons corresponding to menu items.
 Same name as python arg.
 - **item_generator_script** : String.
 Either a Hscript or Python expression to generate menu items.
 Same name as python arg.
 - **item_generator_script_language** : String.
 Sets the language for item_generator_script.
 Defaults to Python.
 Possible values are within the hou.scriptLanguage module.
 - **menu_type** : String.
 Defaults to Normal.
 Possible values are within the hou.menuType module.